CIDR 1380 (Canada)This page contains information on CIDR 1380 for veterinary use.

 CIDR 1380 Indications

-CIDR 1380 intravaginal insert is indicated for the synchronization of estrus in lactating dairy cows, suckled beef cows, and replacement beef and dairy heifers; for the advancement of first postpartum estrus in suckled beef cows; and for the advancement of first pubertal estrus in replacement beef heifers.
+CIDR 1380 intravaginal insert is indicated for the synchronization of estrus in lactating dairy cows, suckled beef cows, and replacement beef and dairy heifers; for induction of estrous cycles in anestrous lactating dairy cows; for the advancement of first postpartum estrus in suckled beef cows; and for the advancement of first pubertal estrus in replacement beef heifers.

 Dosage and Administration